GreptimeTeam/docs/docs/developer-guide/how-to-write-sdk.md

 > Currently, we only have gRPC SDK written in Java, and you can find more details [here](../user-guide/java-sdk.md).

-First you can find our protobuf definitions for GreptimeDB requests and responses in this [repo](https://github.com/GreptimeTeam/greptime-proto#for-sdk-developers).
-There's a section called "For SDK developers" in that repo's readme worth reading.
+First, you can find our protobuf definitions for GreptimeDB requests and responses in this [repo](https://github.com/GreptimeTeam/greptime-proto#for-sdk-developers).
+The section named "For SDK developers" in the README of that repo is worth reading.

 Then check the programming language you are using, to see whether Arrow Flight RPC officially supports it.
 Currently, it supports C++, Java, Go, C# and Rust.
 It might add more language supports in the meantime, so stay tuned with its [Implementation Status](https://arrow.apache.org/docs/status.html#flight-rpc).
 If you can't find the language you are using on it, you have to write a client from sketch (starting from Arrow Flight's raw gRPC service protobuf [definition](https://arrow.apache.org/docs/format/Flight.html#protocol-buffer-definitions)).